Rights of Employees

 Employment Law Arbitration

-Theoretically, employment law arbitration is better than litigation because it is supposed to be faster, less expefnsive, and more efficient.
+In theory, employment law arbitration is better than litigation because it is supposed to be faster, less expensive, and more efficient than pursuing a case in court.
 However, in practice, it often is just as expensive and time consuming as litigation.

 If you already have signed an arbitration agreement and have a legal claim against your employer, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help you.
 We are experienced at reviewing arbitration agreements to identify reasons why they might be unenforceable or might not apply to your claim or situation.
 We are skilled at fighting employers that attempt to improperly force employees into arbitration.

-We can help if you are looking for legal advice regarding your arbitration agreement or if you would like to initiate an employment law arbitration in either New Jersey or New York.
-Please feel free to call us at (973) 744-4000 to schedule an initial consultation with one of our experienced employment law attorneys.
+We can help if you are looking for legal advice regarding your arbitration agreement or if you would like to initiate a New Jersey employment law arbitration.
+Please feel free to call us at (201) 777-2250 to schedule an initial consultation with one of our experienced employment law attorneys.
 Or if you would prefer you can contact us online.Where Can I Learn More Information?

-If you are interested in learning more about employment law arbitration you might be interested in reading one of the following articles from our New Jersey Employment Law Blog:
+If you are interested in learning more about arbitration of employment law cases, you might be interested in reading one of the following articles from our New Jersey Employment Law Blog:

 - Arbitration Agreements Do Not Need to Designate Rules or Forum